 In your data repository the indicator configuration is maintained on an indicator-by-indicator basis.
-This indicator configuration contains set fields, which have specific uses in Open SDG.
+This indicator configuration contains fields which have specific uses in Open SDG.
 This page details those fields.

 Note about indicator configuration file formats

-By default, Open SDG platforms expect the individual indicator configuration files to be uploaded in YML format to the "indicator-config" folder.
+By default, Open SDG platforms expect the individual indicator configuration files to be uploaded in YAML format (.yml) to the "indicator-config" folder.
 See this example in the data starter repo

 Indicator configuration forms